Ramirez Asset Management Inc. Makes New $50,000 Investment in Public Service Enterprise Group Incorporated (NYSE:PEG)

 Ramirez Asset Management Inc. bought a new position in Public Service Enterprise Group Incorporated (NYSE:PEG – Free Report) during the 3rd quarter, according to its most recent filing with the SEC.
 The institutional investor bought 883 shares of the utilities provider’s stock, valued at approximately $50,000.

-A number of other institutional investors have also recently made changes to their positions in the stock.
-IFP Advisors Inc increased its holdings in shares of Public Service Enterprise Group by 14.2% in the 2nd quarter.
-IFP Advisors Inc now owns 1,418 shares of the utilities provider’s stock worth $75,000 after buying an additional 176 shares during the last quarter.
-Sumitomo Mitsui DS Asset Management Company Ltd increased its holdings in shares of Public Service Enterprise Group by 0.3% in the 3rd quarter.
-Sumitomo Mitsui DS Asset Management Company Ltd now owns 62,686 shares of the utilities provider’s stock worth $3,567,000 after buying an additional 177 shares during the last quarter.
-Lido Advisors LLC increased its holdings in shares of Public Service Enterprise Group by 4.1% in the 3rd quarter.
-Lido Advisors LLC now owns 4,622 shares of the utilities provider’s stock worth $263,000 after buying an additional 183 shares during the last quarter.
-Personal CFO Solutions LLC increased its holdings in shares of Public Service Enterprise Group by 2.1% in the 2nd quarter.
-Personal CFO Solutions LLC now owns 9,349 shares of the utilities provider’s stock worth $585,000 after buying an additional 193 shares during the last quarter.
-Finally, Adviser Investments LLC increased its holdings in shares of Public Service Enterprise Group by 4.7% in the 3rd quarter.
-Adviser Investments LLC now owns 4,390 shares of the utilities provider’s stock worth $250,000 after buying an additional 198 shares during the last quarter.
-Institutional investors own 72.28% of the company’s stock.
+Several other institutional investors and hedge funds have also bought and sold shares of the company.
+D.A.
+Davidson & CO. increased its holdings in shares of Public Service Enterprise Group by 7.5% in the 1st quarter.
+D.A.
+Davidson & CO. now owns 3,657 shares of the utilities provider’s stock worth $256,000 after buying an additional 256 shares during the last quarter.
+Dimensional Fund Advisors LP increased its holdings in shares of Public Service Enterprise Group by 6.7% in the 1st quarter.
+Dimensional Fund Advisors LP now owns 1,318,721 shares of the utilities provider’s stock worth $92,310,000 after buying an additional 83,174 shares during the last quarter.
+Prudential PLC bought a new position in shares of Public Service Enterprise Group in the 1st quarter worth $798,000.
+Cetera Investment Advisers increased its holdings in shares of Public Service Enterprise Group by 1.3% in the 1st quarter.
+Cetera Investment Advisers now owns 25,619 shares of the utilities provider’s stock worth $1,793,000 after buying an additional 332 shares during the last quarter.
+Finally, Sequoia Financial Advisors LLC bought a new position in shares of Public Service Enterprise Group in the 1st quarter worth $214,000.
+72.28% of the stock is currently owned by hedge funds and other institutional investors.

 Public Service Enterprise Group Trading Down 1.5 %